Classifications of 3-dimensional cubic AS-regular algebras whose point schemes are not integral: Introduction

-In noncommutative algebraic geometry, classifications of AS-regular algebras are one of the most important projects.
+In Noncommutative algebraic geometry, classifications of AS-regular algebras are one of the most important projects.
+Mori--Smith \cite{MoS2} gave the classification of all superpotentials whose Jacobian algebras are 3-dimensional noetherian quadratic Calab--Yau algebras.
+Mori--Ueyama \cite{MU2} gave the classification of all superpotentials whose Jacobian algebras are 3-dimensional noetherian cubic Calab--Yau algebras.
 Mori \cite{M} introduced {\it a geometric algebra} for a quadratic algebra.
 Note that every $3$-dimensional quadratic AS-regular algebra $A$ is a geometric algebra for a quadratic algebra.
-From the point of view of a geometric algebra for a quadratic algebra, the first and second authors gave the complete list of defining relations of all $3$-dimensional quadratic AS-regular algebras and classify them up to graded algebra isomorphisms and graded Morita equivalences (see \cite{IM1}, \cite{IM2} and \cite{Ma}).
-Recently, the second and third authors \cite{MaS} defined {\it a geometric algebra} for a cubic algebra by extending notion of a geometric algebra for a quadratic algebra (see Definition \ref{def.GA} (\cite[Definition 3.3]{MaS})).
-Also, they gave the list of defining relations of some classes of $3$-dimensional cubic AS-regular algebras (called Type P, S, T) and classified them up to graded algebra isomorphisms and graded Morita equivalences (see Remark \ref{Rem-MaS}).
-As a continuation of these studies, we will focus on $3$-dimensional {\it cubic} AS-regular algebras in this paper.
+From the point of view of a geometric algebra for a quadratic algebra, the first and second authors gave the complete list of defining relations of all $3$-dimensional quadratic AS-regular algebras and classify them up to graded algebra isomorphism and graded Morita equivalence (see \cite{IM1, IM2, Ma}).
+Recently, the second and third authors \cite{MaS} defined {\it a geometric algebra} for a cubic algebra by extending the notion of a geometric algebra for a quadratic algebra (see Definition \ref{def.GA} (\cite[Definition 3.3]{MaS})).
+Also, they gave the list of defining relations of some classes of $3$-dimensional cubic AS-regular algebras (called Type P, S, T) and classified them up to graded algebra isomorphism and graded Morita equivalence (see Remark \ref{Rem-MaS}).
+As a continuation of these studies, we focus on $3$-dimensional {\it cubic} AS-regular algebras in this paper.